☆ ☆ ☆ ☆ ☆

 Contrast increases along with weight, as the thickness of the secondary stroke always remains constant.

 Unusual diacritics of the face deserve special attention.
-With the exception of the breve and the diaeresis, their saturation doesn’t increase along with type weight which only enhances the jobbing nature of heavier styles.
+With the exception of the breve and the diaeresis, their saturation doesn’t increase along with type weight which only enhances the display nature of heavier styles.

 The character set includes Cyrillic and extended Latin sets, mathematical symbols an currency signs.